tacbodell/calculate-laterals/README.md

+# Calculate Laterals for Carlson

-This program is free and open source.
-You may fork and modify it to your heart's content.
+This program is **free** and **open source**.
+No licenses apply to this program.

 This is a custom application for Carlson with IntelliCAD 2026.
-It calculates the station, offset, and finished grade elevation of all laterals at a given offset from a road centerline.
+It calculates the station, offset, and finished grade elevation of all laterals at a given offset from a given centerline.
 It then parses and reorganizes all of the results in a human-readable format that can be quickly imported to many different industry-standard tools for stakeout.
-This has been used extensively by AlphaTec Surveyors, LTD. in Chesapeake, VA to automate their lateral stakeout workflow and boost profits across the company.

-To use this program, clone the repository and load the LATERALS.lsp file into your Carlson application using the APPLOAD command from the command line.
-Then, use the new custom command LATERALS.
+## To load this application:
+In Carlson, use the command ```APPLOAD``` to load custom applications.
+The "Load Application Files" window will open.
+Select "Add File".
+In the bottom-right corner of the file explorer pop-up, open the file extension drop-down menu and select "LISP Application (*.lsp)".
+Find and select the "LATERALS.lsp" script and click "Open". <br>
+Now, in the "Load Application Files" window, highlight the "LATERALS.lsp" file you added and select "Load".
+The custom command ```LATERALS``` is now available.

+## To use the LATERALS command:
+Before running the command, isolate any layers containing linework for the laterals you want to calculate the location of.

+Then, use the command ```LATERALS``` from your command line.
+First, select the centerline file used to reference for stations and offsets.
+The centerline will be automatically drawn on the currently selected layer.
+Then, enter the offset from the selected centerline for detection of laterals.
+The drawn centerline will eventually be automatically offset that distance in either direction for detecting intersections with lateral linework.

+Now, draw a window to select all relevant lateral linework.
+It is fine to include the reference centerline; it will be automatically excluded by the application.

+Then, navigate to and select a reference TIN surface for getting surface elevations.

+Finally, navigate to the directory for the report to be written into and give it a file name.
+The directory the report was written into will be repeated into the command line.